gourmetjs/gourmet-ssr/docs/tutorial-4.md

 exports.unsave = unsave;
 ```

 `getNews()` is a function that fetches the latest news articles from News API, and converts them to the internal format.
-We use `node-fetch` module to generate HTTP requests from Node.js to News API.
-Each article will get an unique ID which is an MD5 hex digest of the article's URL.
+We use `node-fetch` module to generate HTTP requests from our server to News API.
+We generate an unique ID for each article, which is an MD5 hex digest of the article's URL.

-`getSaved()` is a function that fetches the saved articles (bookmarks) from the database. `save()` and `unsave()` are also bookmark management functions.
+`getSaved()` is a function that fetches the saved articles (bookmarks) from the database. `save()` and `unsave()` are functions for saving and deleting the saved articles.

 ### lib/server.js

-We add four more API routes (`GET /api/news`, `GET /api/saved`, `POST /api/saved`, `DELETE /api/saved/{id}`), implemented using helpers from `news.js`, to our server.
+We add four more API routes (`GET /api/news`, `GET /api/saved`, `POST /api/saved`, `DELETE /api/saved/{id}`) to our server.
+They are implemented using helpers from `news.js`.

 ```js
 "use strict";